By using this site, you agree to the Privacy Policy and Terms of Use.

 Should all surgical patients with mental health conditions receive music therapy?

-As surgical populations grow older and comorbidity burden rises globally, the integration of psychiatric expertise into perioperative care is no longer optional.
-Health systems must invest in liaison psychiatry services, formalized screening protocols for mental health and substance use, and staff training in managing psychotropic medication interactions during anesthesia.
-The University Hospitals Connor Whole Health findings provide an evidence base for advocating these structural changes, particularly in resource-constrained settings where psychiatric-surgical coordination remains rare.
+As surgical populations grow older and comorbidity burden rises globally, the integration of psychiatric expertise into perioperative care is becoming increasingly important.
+The University Hospitals Connor Whole Health findings provide an evidence base for advocating structural changes in healthcare systems, particularly in resource-constrained settings where psychiatric-surgical coordination remains rare.

 Source: Surgical patients with mental health conditions who receive music therapy are more medically complex, study finds